NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/implementation/key-management.md

 Created, active, and expired keys may all be used to unprotect incoming payloads.
 Revoked keys by default may not be used to unprotect payloads, but the application developer can [override this behavior](../consumer-apis/dangerous-unprotect.md#data-protection-consumer-apis-dangerous-unprotect.md) if necessary.

+>[!WARNING]
-Warning: The developer might be tempted to delete a key from the key ring (e.g., by deleting the corresponding file from the file system).
+> The developer might be tempted to delete a key from the key ring (e.g., by deleting the corresponding file from the file system).
 At that point, all data protected by the key is permanently undecipherable, and there is no emergency override like there is with revoked keys.
 Deleting a key is truly destructive behavior, and consequently the data protection system exposes no first-class API for performing this operation.

 ## Default key selection